quicwg/wg-materials/interim-18-01/minutes.md

 Jana: Some changes are feature requests and bug fixes, so at some point we’ll have to focus on bug fixes.

-Ian & Jana and whether we’ll have good data on IETF QUIC by November: Jana said we’d evolve towards IETF QUIC and Ian said at some point there would likely be a large jump.
+Ian & Jana on whether we’ll have good data on IETF QUIC by November: Jana said we’d evolve towards IETF QUIC and Ian said at some point there would likely be a large jump.

 Ranjeeth: What if we target HTTP 1.1 instead of H2

 EKR: That would have some advantages, much more straightforward.

 Ted: What if there is a performance regression vs H2, that might be hard to communicate externally.

 Ian: I’m concerned that supporting HTTP 1.1 over QUIC transport will delay the transition away from Google QUIC, which is probably not in anyone’s interest.

 Patrick McManus: Maybe we should talk about this on Thursday.

-Status update from the Editors
+### Status update from the Editors

 MT: Header compression ‘hopefully’ will make 09 but maybe not.
 Also greasing is coming down the pipe, but probably won’t make 09.

-Invariants
+### Invariants

 MT: Maybe ask for WG last call in London.